Part of the Spinal Injury Team

-Alex is an Associate and Head of the Spinal Injury team at Bolt Burdon Kemp.
+Alex is a senior associate in the Spinal Injury team at Bolt Burdon Kemp.
 She started her career at Bolt Burdon Kemp in 2007.

 Alex is immensely passionate about her work.
 Improving the quality of life for her clients and getting the best results for them is what most motivates her.
 Alex’s priority is to ensure that her clients are fully compensated for their injuries and the financial losses they have suffered and that their claims are concluded swiftly.

 Alex is frequently instructed in relation to clinical negligence claims including:-

 - negligent delay in diagnosis and treatment of Cauda Equina Syndrome (also known as CES)

 - negligent delay in diagnosis and treatment of spinal infections such as discitis and/or spinal abscess